The test code displays the state of each IR detector: 1 = no infrared reflection detected, 0 = yes, infrared reflected from an object is detected.

 - Repeat for both, and verify that both display 0.

-- If all the tests worked, you’re ready to continue to the next section.
-If not, go thorugh the Troubleshooting list below.
+- If all the tests worked, you are ready to continue to the next section.
+If not, go through the Troubleshooting list below.

-It's important to make sure both IR detectors work properly before continuing.
+It is essential to make sure that both IR detectors work correctly before continuing.

 - If your IR output is stuck at 1 or 0, it usually indicates a wiring problem.
-Go back and check your wiring.
+In this case, go back and check your wiring.